-Kayaking will take your Antarctic experience to another level and have a more intimate connection in the Polar Seas.
+Kayaking will take your Antarctic experience to another level and have a more intimate connection to the Polar Seas.
 Antarctica21 provides top-quality equipment to each guest.
 An expert Kayak Master will accompany you as well as a safety zodiac boat at all times.
 Here’s what you need to know.

 How many people can participate in the Antarctica kayaking program?